Skip to main content

 13 mentions Positive Neutral Negative

-Gameplay in this game is a mixed bag; while some players appreciate the intriguing puzzles and immersive atmosphere, others criticize the overly dark visuals and timer constraints that hinder enjoyment.
-The randomization of items adds a layer of challenge, but many find the gameplay duration too short for the price, and technical issues like crashes detract from the overall experience.
-Overall, the gameplay can be engaging but may frustrate players due to its inconsistencies and limitations.
+Gameplay in this game has received mixed reviews, with some players appreciating the intriguing puzzles and immersive atmosphere, while others criticize the overly dark visuals and timer constraints.
+The randomization of items adds a layer of challenge, but many feel it detracts from replayability due to technical issues like crashes and bugs.
+Overall, while the gameplay can be engaging, its brevity and inconsistencies have left some players feeling underwhelmed.

 • “The fact that items are randomized every gameplay is a lot of challenge; at first it may seem silly, but from time to time you will be missing little things.”